Physician · Founder · Security & Capital Architect · Libyan-Canadian

 VIEW TOPICS & REEL →

-I. The clearest vision comes from the closest vantage point.
+I. The clearest vision comes from those closest to the consequences.

-That same conviction led me to co-found the Omnis Institute and New Now - building the platforms, mentorship pipelines, and leadership coalitions that ensure the next generation of peacebuilders doesn't have to start from scratch.
+That same conviction led me to co-found the Omnis Institute and New Now, building platforms, mentorship pipelines, and leadership coalitions so the next generation of peacebuilders does not have to begin from zero.

 II.
 Survival is the first act of security.

-Where mothers and babies die, states are fragile.
-Where states are fragile, mothers and babies die.
-Health infrastructure is peace infrastructure — and the financing for it had to be built from a different set of materials than the field was using.
 I created For Mama, the first zakat-certified collaborative for maternal and child health, which raised $38M in its first two Ramadans and now operates as the independent organization Every Pregnancy.
+That model demonstrated that faith-aligned capital could move beyond seasonal giving into a durable financing mechanism for survival.

-That work sat within a $1B+ portfolio I ran for 4 years at the Gates Foundation across 21 strategies, where I also conceived The Beginnings Fund - a $650M+ collaborative now reaching 34 million mothers and babies - and built the fragile settings community of practice.
+That work informed The Beginnings Fund, a $600M+ collaborative reaching 34 million mothers and babies, and sat within a $1B+ portfolio I managed at the Gates Foundation across 21 strategies focused on health, development, and fragile settings.
 Earlier, I launched the Omnis Fund for women's health, displacement, and policy, and led Phase Minus 1 to build health and security capacity before crises hit.

 Co-architect · 193 countries · Trillions aligned